-You’ve probably heard the word ‘pandemic’ quite a few times in recent days and weeks – and maybe wondered: what does it mean?
+You’ve probably heard the word ‘pandemic’ countless times in the last couple of years – and maybe wondered: what does it mean?
 Have we ever experienced one before?
 How do infectious diseases start and how do they move around the world?
 Who identifies them and how are they stopped?

 In 2018, I wrote George and the Ship of Time, a fantasy adventure story set in the future.
 I worked with a huge range of scientists and experts to create a series of essays about their research for the book and asked them to describe what might happen in the future.